Ryboster/Uni-year2/reflections/security_threats_RESTfulAPI.md

 #### Altered Directory Structure

-At first I stored all my sensitive files such as `fullchain.crt`, `private.key`, `log.txt`, or `db_creds.json` in my project's root directory (same directory as my `main.py`).
+At first I stored some of my sensitive files such as `fullchain.crt`, `private.key`, `log.txt`, or `db_creds.json` in my project's root directory (same directory as my `main.py`).
 This can pose a threat since a server is essentially just that - a file serving application.
 Since those files were within its scope, someone could've just asked my server "hey, fetch me the file called "`fullchain.crt`" located at /.", and the server would comply unless such a case was explicitally prevented.

 I've since eliminated all of those files and used environment variables instead. `start.sh` was replaced by a `CMD` block in my docker container. `log.txt` has been moved outside of the scope of the server, and `db_creds.json` was replaced with environment variables.
-Although environment variables are generally regarded as safer than files, one other way in which this threat could be mitigated is restructuring the directory structure in the following way:
+Although environment variables are generally regarded as safer than files, one other way in which this threat could be mitigated is restructuring the directory tree in the following way:

 ```
 Personal_Website